amd/quark-documentation/docs/pytorch/tutorial_gguf.rst

-If we set :math:`min\_val` to the mininum value of the block, then Equation (1) and (2) are not equivalent, because Equation (1) could guarantee that 0 is still 0 after the transformation, but Equation (2) couldn’t.
-Equation (2) could guarantee that the mininum value of the block will keep the same after the transformation but Equation (1) couldn’t.
+If we set :math:`min\_val` to the mininum value of the block, then Equation (1) and (2) are not equivalent, because Equation (1) could guarantee that 0 is still 0 after the transformation, but Equation (2) couldn't.
+Equation (2) could guarantee that the mininum value of the block will keep the same after the transformation but Equation (1) couldn't.

 However, if we set :math:`min\_val` to :math:`-s \times z`, they are equivalent.
 For :math:`min\_val = -s \times z`, we get: